Frances-Odunaiya/Web-Data-Extraction-Premier-League-Live-Dashboard/README.md

 # Web-Data-Extraction-Premier-League-Live-Dashboard
-This project extracts and visualizes live data from the Premier League.
 Using Power BI, this project connects directly to the Premier League website to extract relevant tables and data, creating a dynamic live dashboard for tracking live football (soccer) matches, focusing on the English Premier League for real-time insights and analysis.

 The Premier League Live Dashboard offers a dynamic and interactive platform for football enthusiasts to stay updated with live match statistics, scores, and insights.
 Leveraging real-time data feeds from reliable sources, the dashboard provides a comprehensive view of ongoing matches, including team line-ups, match events, player stats, and more.